 January 25, 2004 - In order to publicize more of my box lots and better items, I have opened an Ebay store.
 It is just getting started, but over 20 better stamps and three box lots are listed.
 Also listed are mixture and grab bags.
 While most of them are being offered through this site, Ebay offers things like buyer protection and easier Paypal use.
 Please check it out - I can even send the better singles & sets on approval, although box lots don't have return privileges.

-April 28, 2008 - Postage rates have been set for 2008.
-For first-class mail up to 30g, it's still $0.52 in Canada, but it is up to $0.96 to the U.S., and $1.60 anywhere else.
-Remember, you are charged this amount if you have unused trade credit and you don't send further stamps for credit.
+UPDATE!
+March 21, 2012- Postage rates have been set for 2010.
+For first-class mail up to 30g, it's $0.61 in Canada, $1.05 to the U.S., and $1.80 anywhere else.
+Remember, you are charged this amount if you have unused trade credit and you don't send further stamps for credit or you get a mailed statement or credit note rather than having it e-mailed to you.

 SPECIAL ORDERS - Are running very quickly.
 I'm targetting 2-3 months, and most orders, except for the difficult ones, are being filled in that time frame.
 The difficult ones are customers with very limited collecting interests that are very much in demand - it's tough to find that material.
 Mint topicals, used stamps and better Russia are getting particularly difficult to find.

 CASH PAYMENTS - Since most of the money going into the business is going out to my bankers (god luv em) who can't wait (nobody's perfect), customers waiting for cash payments have to wait until I get a surplus from selling off boxes of stamps.
 Right now, cash customers are being filled fairly quickly.
 Stamp orders are being filled more slowly due to lack of material.
-Topicals and Russia have become incredibly scarce lately, and very competitive at auction.
+Russia has become incredibly scarce lately, and very competitive at auction.
 Russia lots regularly go for triple what I figure was a resonable bid.
-Topical lots come up only every few weeks if I'm lucky.

 So, what can you do about your trade credit?